 Can I bring someone with me to my appointment?

 Yes!
 (If space permits due to Covid-19 and social distancing).

 Like anything in life, doing it together can sometimes be easier and more enjoyable.
 Nothing could be truer than with quitting smoking.
 If you have decided to quit smoking while your partner or family member(s) continue to do so, this can make your quit attempt even harder with the temptation a little too close for comfort!

 - More support – Quitting together will enable you to support each other through the hard times and the extra support will help you along the way.

 - Double the saving – If you and your partner or family member(s) both smoke, you could save double the amount by both kicking the habit!

 - No second-hand smoke – If you both quit smoking, you will both benefit by not having to deal with the dangers or smell of second-hand smoke.

 My partner is quitting smoking, how can I help?

-- Keep calm – nicotine withdrawal can cause low mood and also make your partner more susceptible to low and changeable mood.
+- Keep calm – nicotine withdrawal can cause low mood and your partner might be more susceptible to low and changeable mood.
 Always remember it’s the withdrawal talking, not them!

 - Communication – Keeping communicating during quitting smoking is very important and can help avoid conflict if both parties are clear about how they feel.